ejpolicarpio/Calculator.py/README.md

-# Word-Guessing Game Using Python
+# Calculator

 ## About The Project
-This project presents an interactive word guessing game using Python's console.
+This project involves a basic calculator application implemented in Python.

 Feature:
 * Allows users to guess words